dzmitry-lahoda/lahoda-xyz/resume/it.md

 * Used security, anonymization, encryption, and open source to see the world from hacker and privacy-focused perspective, learned how pricy these tools are.
 * Used deGoogled phone for one year and saw how ineffective a person is without a corporation.
 * Using distributed networks to store and read data, and understood what is future of computing.
-* Built couple of jamstack sites
+* Built couple of serverless sites

 ## Education